-ADC runs off central services (Mechanical and Electrical) which allows for very efficient cooling.
-With our core design and efficient approach.
-ADC is ensuring all cooling options are available if required giving all customers the most efficient options when it comes down to individual cooling requirements.
-ADC's cooling is all done from under a raised floor into a containment unit. but is flexible enough to cater for precision cooling options for high density requirements as well as more standard rack requirements.
+ADC operates central services (mechanical and electrical) that allow for very efficient cooling.
+ADC's cooling occurs from under a raised floor into a containment unit and is flexible enough to cater for precision cooling options for high density requirements as well as more standard rack requirements.
 The flexibility in the ADC model allows for either cold aisle or hot aisle containment systems.